tdd-java/probability/README.md

 1. As the owner of a casino I want to know the probability of getting a six on a die so that I can calculate chance of making profit

+2.As the owner of a casino I want to know the probability of two players getting a six on a die so that I can calculate chance of making profit